 A professor bets one of his colleagues that he can turn the stooges into gentlemen within 60 days.
-With the aid of his pretty daughter, the professor tries to teach the boys proper etiquette.
+With the help of his pretty daughter, the professor tries to teach the boys proper etiquette.
+However, the boys take the chance to flirt with the professor's daughter while learning table etiquette.
 After many frustrating attempts, he introduces the stooges into society at a fancy party.
 At first things go all right, but the party soon degenerates into a wild pie fight.Written by

 Mitch Shapiro <firstname.lastname@example.org>

 3 of 4 people found this review helpful.